“We shall not cease from exploration

 Have you written a cookbook, and can I buy it?

 Yes, and yes.
 Acadiana Table: Cajun and Creole Home Cooking from the Heart of Louisiana debuted in October, 2016, and is available in bookstores everywhere or online.
+And if you would like an autographed copy of my cookbook, then visit our shop site.
 Published by Boston-based Harvard Common Press, it is a 320-page hardcover collection of stories, recipes, and photographs that reflect my passion for Cajun and Creole culinary culture.
 Most of the 125 recipes and over 180 full-color photographs do not appear on the blog.

 What makes your cookbook different?